 With this new limited-time offer from Chase, new Freedom Unlimited applicants can earn $200 in cash back after using their card to spend just $500 in purchase within three months of account opening.
 That bonus offer has come and gone over the years, but it's never featured an additional bonus offer for grocery purchases.

-You’ll receive 5% cash back at grocery stores on up to $12,000 spent in your first year.
+You'll receive 5% cash back on grocery store purchases on up to $12,000 spent in your first year.
 This means you could potentially earn as much as $600 in cash back if you spend an average of $1,000 a month at the grocery store, on top of the $200 signup bonus.
-Best of all, there’s no annual fee for this card.
+Best of all, there's no annual fee for this card.

-Meanwhile, this card offers new applicants 15 months of interest free financing.
-Other benefits include a complimentary three months of DashPass, DoorDash’s subscription service that provides unlimited deliveries for a $0 delivery fee on eligible orders over $12 (other fees may apply).
+Meanwhile, this card offers new applicants 0% intro APR for 15 months on purchases (then the ongoing APR of 14.99% - 23.74% Variable).
+Other benefits include a complimentary three months of DashPass, DoorDash's subscription service that provides unlimited deliveries for a $0 delivery fee on eligible orders over $12 (other fees may apply).
 After that, you are automatically enrolled in DashPass at 50% off for the next 9 months.
 You can also earn 5% cash back on Lyft rides through March 2022 with the Chase Freedom Unlimited card.

 How to Maximize Chase Rewards